This chickpea salad recipe is made with just a few ingredients. A hearty chickpea salad with feta and cucumbers is perfect for a light lunch.

-- Cut cucumbers into small pieces and place them in a large bowl.
+- Cut the cucumbers into small pieces and place them in a large bowl.

 - Dice the red onion and mix it with the cucumber.

-- Add chickpeas, olives and feta cheese to the cucumbers and onion.
+- Add the chickpeas, olives and feta cheese to the cucumbers and onion.
 Stir and combine.

 - Pour the dressing over the salad and mix to combine.
 Serve immediately or chill in the fridge before serving.